Flu widespread across US for third straight week

 Thirty-nine states reported high flu traffic last week, up from 32 the week before.

-The Centers for Disease Control and Prevention said Friday that hospital stays and deaths from the flu so far haven’t been as high as in some other recent flu seasons.
+Some good news, at least so far: The Centers for Disease Control and Prevention said Friday that hospital stays and deaths from the flu among the elderly so far haven’t been as high as in some other recent flu seasons.

+However, hospitalization rates for people 50 to 64 — Baby Boomers, mostly — has been unusually high, CDC officials said.

+The CDC reported what was seen across the nation for the week ending January 20.